-Valet Key - round head - fits only the door locks and the steering lock.
+Valet Key - round head with a red dot - fits only the door locks and the steering lock.
+Arms/disarms the antitheft alarm system.
+The valet key will not fit the trunk or glove compartment locks.
 This key should be used whenever the car is left with an attendant.
 Be sure to lock glove compartment and trunk with the master key.
-The valet key cannot be used to disarm the anti-theft alarm after the car is locked with the master key.